 Personalization is very clearly the direction marketing campaigns and website design is heading.
 Don’t get left behind the times by sticking with antiquated strategies.

 Instead, keep up the pace by utilizing personalization to make your emails and social marketing friendlier and inviting.
 Specifically, let’s look a little closer at how emojis can leverage that personalization to make you stand out even more.

 Why Emoji Marketing? 🙈🙉🙊🐵

-Well, that 775% statistic indicates that the use of emojis has increased massively over a long period of time.
+Well, that 775% statistic shows that the use of emojis has increased massively over a long period.
 Marketing professionals wouldn’t keep doing something if it didn’t increase their sales and engagement.
 So they must be working.

 In fact, Phrasee performed a controlled study recently and discovered that emojis helped with email open rates 60% of the time.
 Imagine doing something as simple as adding an emoji to your subject line to improve the open rates on 6 out of every 10 emails.
 That’s huge!